DataDog/documentation/content/en/agent/basic_agent_usage/windows.md

 ---

 ## Setup
 If you haven't installed the Datadog Agent yet, see below or the [in-app installation instructions][1].
-The [Supported OS versions][2] are available in the Agent documentation.
+See the Agent documentation for [supported OS versions][2].

 ### Installation
-Starting with **Agent v6.11.0**, the Core and APM/Trace components of the Windows Agent run under the `ddagentuser` account created at install time instead of the `LOCAL_SYSTEM` account.
-If enabled, the Live Process component still runs under the `LOCAL_SYSTEM` account.
+Starting with **Agent v6.11.0**, the core and APM/trace components of the Windows Agent run under the `ddagentuser` account created at install time instead of the `LOCAL_SYSTEM` account.
+The Live Process component, if enabled, runs under the `LOCAL_SYSTEM` account.
 [Learn more about the Datadog Windows Agent User][3].

 #### GUI